traefik-workshops/traefik-hub-gitops/README.md

 ![Create user support](./images/create-user-support.png)

-When all *kustomization* are **ready**, you can open API Portal, following URL available in the UI or in the CRD:
+When the Kustomization is **ready**, you can open API Portal, following URL available in the UI or in the CRD:

 ```shell
 kubectl get apiportal